Wildlander-mod/wildlander-mod.github.io/11-Mod-Deep-Dives/Spell-Research.md

 ## Spell structure, archetypes, performing research

 Researching and composing spells is the core feature of the mod.
 It allows mages to level up the magic schools and learn almost any spell in the game including master-level spells.
-This means that mage characters no longer need to join the College of Winterhold in order to master the mage craft, which is ideal for roleplaying as a freelancer or a rogue mage.
+This means that mage characters no longer need to join the College of Winterhold in order to master the mage craft, which is ideal for role-playing as a freelancer or a rogue mage.

-Analyzing spells with the research journal reveals the associated archetypes, in the format shown below.[ The reference sheet](..\12-Cheat-Sheets\Spell-Research-Cheat-Sheet-(Spells).html) contains all known spells and their archtypes.
+Analyzing spells with the research journal reveals the associated archetypes, in the format shown below.[ The reference sheet](..\12-Cheat-Sheets\Spell-Research-Cheat-Sheet-(Spells).html) contains all known spells and their archetypes.

 1. Casting / School techniques
 2. Elements
 3. Targeting / Misc techniques

 There are two _casting archetypes:_ Fire & Forget and Concentration (listed under archetypes MCM page 1).
 Every spell in the game uses one of those two casting methods.
-The _school technique_ (MCM pages 8-9) is determined by the spell’s magic school, e.g. all Destruction spells have the _Destruction technique_.
+The _school technique_ (MCM pages 8-9) is determined by the spells magic school, e.g. all Destruction spells have the _Destruction technique_.
 There are 34 _elemental_ archetypes in total (MCM pages 1-8), and several _Targeting / Miscellaneous_ archetypes (MCM pages 9-12).

 An archetype becomes visible in the MCM once the player receives at least 1 XP in that archetype.